unhingedporter/DataStructureMustKnow/javascript/domain/IIFE.md

 If you run above example, you will find that every time it call display() function in MyScript2.js because MyScript2.js included after MyScript1.js in a web page.
 So JavaScript considers last definition of a function if two functions have the same name.

-IEFE solves this problem by having its own scope and restricting functions and variables to become global.
+IIFE solves this problem by having its own scope and restricting functions and variables to become global.
 The functions and variables declare inside IIFE will not pollute global scope even they have same name as global variables & functions.\

  IIFE is a function expression that automatically invokes after completion of the definition.
 The parenthesis () plays important role in IIFE pattern.
 In JavaScript, parenthesis cannot contain statements; it can only contain an expression.